-C. Full T&D models
+D. Full T&D models

-The modeling problems described for the aggregation or equivalent models can be alleviated with the use of detailed T&D models that describe the TN and all of the DNs with all the dynamics, controls, and protections.
-In such systems, the individual response of the DERs and FLs along with all the grid-code and protection requirements can be modeled, thus capturing the localized response of the units and all the necessary network constraints.
+The modeling problems described for the aggregated and equivalent models can be alleviated with the use of detailed T&D models that describe the TN and all of the DNs with all the dynamics, controls, and protections.
+In such systems, the individual response of the DERs and flexible loads along with all the grid-code and protection requirements can be modeled, thus capturing the localized response of the units and all the necessary network constraints.
 However, there are two main challenges in analyzing such combined T&D models.
-First, in many cases, due to privacy issues or simply unavailability of data, the models do not exists.
+First, in many cases, due to privacy issues or simply unavailability of data, the models do not exist.
 Even if the HV and MV systems detailed models are available, detailed LV models are rarely available by system operators.
-Second, such combined system can easily reach hundreds of thousands of HDAEs, making the analysis computationally challenging and requiring specialized software solutions.
+Second, these combined systems can easily reach hundreds of thousands of HDAEs, making the analysis computationally challenging and requiring specialized software solutions.

 The lack of real combined T&D systems to enable the accurate modelling and analysis of micro-to-macro interactions has led to the creation of synthetic T&D systems.
-While in the past several such systems were developed for single applications, recently open libraries with open synthetic systems have been introduced [116-118].
+While in the past several such systems were developed for single applications, recently open libraries with open synthetic systems have been introduced [114-116].
 These systems provide combined LV, MV, and HV platforms with customizable characteristics (e.g., low-inertia, weak systems, high penetration, etc.) to analyze the performance of DERs and their impact on the TN.
 Moreover, they are open source, thus allowing for easier comparison between different methods without confidentiality or privacy issues.

-The analysis of synthetic T&D systems, especially when considering the dynamic response of all DERs and FLs, is computationally intensive.
-Moreover, the modelling requirements for LV and MV/HV systems might be different due to unbalanced operation of the former.
-Thus, several methodologies have been proposed to simulate accurately and in a tractable way the combined systems [119-125].
+It is probably obvious that the analysis of synthetic T&D systems, especially when considering the dynamic response of all DERs and flexible loads, is computationally intensive.
+Moreover, the modelling requirements for the LV and the MV/HV systems might be different due to often unbalanced operation of the LV grid.
+Thus, several methodologies have been proposed to simulate accurately and in a tractable way the combined systems [117-123].
+Among them, methods that allow parallel computing and approaches for co-simulation seem to be promising.
+The emergence of quantum computing might also present benefits in the long term if approaches that can combine the strengths of classical computing with quantum computing are developed [124, 125].

-D. Trade-off between Full T&D and Equivalent Models: An Example
+E. Trade-off between Full T&D and Equivalent Models: An Example

 Full T&D models are accurate but introduce computational challenges.
 DN equivalent models are computationally efficient but they often raise the question if they capture all the necessary detail (the type of detail to be captured may differ for different use cases, and so do the types of DN equivalents).
-Using an example case study from [114], we explore the accuracy of positive sequence domain equivalent models.
+Using an example case study from [111], we explore the accuracy of positive sequence domain equivalent models.
 Our use case studies the impact of DER on the stalling and recovery of single phase induction motor loads.
+We show that special attention shall be paid to the accurate and sufficient parameterization of the equivalent model in order to have a similar behavior to the full model.